Regularized Contrastive Pre-training for Few-shot Bioacoustic Sound Detection: Results

 \section{Results}

-Table~\ref{Tab:perf} compares our results with the baseline and first two ranking teams of the 2022 and 2023 DCASE challenge editions.
-Our method surpasses Liu et al.\cite{surrey} (both with and without fine-tuning).
+Table~\ref{Tab:perf} shows our results, the baseline and the first two ranking teams of the 2022 and 2023 DCASE challenge editions.
+Our method outpeforms that of Liu et al.\cite{surrey} (both with and without fine-tuning).
 We also improve upon our previous work~\cite{moummad} with fine-tuning.
 While Yan et al.\cite{tang2022} and Tang et al.\cite{yan2023} achieve better results with their semi-supervised frame-level (FL) approach, we outperform their segment-level (SL) approach.
-We also note that unlike these two works, our approach does not use unlabeled query data, which make it practical for real-time applications.
+For a fair comparison, we divide Table~\ref{Tab:perf} into methods that utilize extra data (such as AudioSet Strong~\cite{surrey} or the reuse of training data for the adaptation of features on each audio recording~\cite{tang2022, yan2023}) and those that do not.
+We note that our approach utilizes only the available shots during inference, making it practical for real-time applications or settings with limited resources.
 In Table~\ref{Tab:abla}, we study pre-training strategies without fine-tuning, showing the superiority of regularized SCL (+TCR) compared to vanilla SCL, SimCLR and Cross-Entropy.
-In Table~\ref{Tab:ablaft}, we analyze fine-tuning methods : SCL, original Prototypical Loss, and $\mathcal{L}^{Finetune}$, confirming insights about removing the positive comparison from the denominator of the prototypical loss (Table~\ref{Tab:da}).
+In Table~\ref{Tab:ablaft}, we analyze fine-tuning methods : SCL, original Prototypical Loss, and $\mathcal{L}^{Finetune}$, confirming insights about removing the positive comparison from the denominator of the prototypical loss.